 When do I need to book the ferry?

-I should say as early as possible if you are travelling by car or motorhome as it can be busy at times.
+I should say as early as possible if you are travelling by car or motorhome.
+The ferry can be busy at times and fully booked.
 Also make sure to read our page with tips on how to check if the ferry is sailing or cancelled.
 You’ll find some very valuable information here.
 Please note that foot passengers don’t need to book in advance.

 Book Islay Accommodation

 Islay has many fantastic accommodations varying from luxury hotels, lovely bed and breakfasts, stunning self catering cottages, beautiful guest houses, campsites, pods, a youth hostel and caravans.
 There is something for everyone.
-When you’re looking for accommodation you can best start your search in the Islay Accommodation Directory or you can go directly to the Bed and Breakfasts, Self Catering accommodations or the Hotels and Hostels page.
+When you’re looking for accommodation you can go directly to the Bed and Breakfasts, Self Catering accommodations or the Hotels and Hostels pages on Islay Info.

 How do I book Accommodation on Islay?

 When you have found a place where you’d like to stay you can contact the owners directly to make an enquiry or booking.
 Most accommodations don’t accept pets, some however do.
-You can search for pet friendly accommodations here.
+Best to check that in advance.
 It’s also common practice that you are asked to make a deposit to secure your booking, you do that at the time of booking.
 Usually the remainder of the money needs to be paid either a few weeks before you arrive, or when you leave.
 A travel insurance might come in handy.
+How you like to book is of course your own decision.
+From experience I know that booking through AirBnB or Booking.com is roughly 30 to 60 percent more expensive than booking direct with the owner through their website.
+Please read our Islay Accommodation Save Money article.

 Plan your time on Islay, or not?